JabraJab/python-dlai_tools-for-arch-based-systems/README.md

 # python-dlai_tools-for-arch-based-systems
-The dlai_tools required when you try to run courses offered by DeepLearning.ai through Course This is based on dlai_tools 0.5.7 by Andrés Castillo (andcastillo@gmail.com) as deployment script for notebooks for [DeepLearning.AI](https://www.deeplearning.ai/) under OSI approved MIT lisence.
+The dlai_tools required when you try to run courses offered by DeepLearning.ai through Course.
+This is based on dlai_tools 0.5.7 by Andrés Castillo (andcastillo@gmail.com) as deployment script for notebooks for [DeepLearning.AI](https://www.deeplearning.ai/) under OSI approved MIT lisence.

 **To Install**